TheBeyondGroup/deep-focus-trap/docs.md

 ### focusTrap.activate()
-Activates the focus trap, by listening for keydown events on the focusTrap element or window for unorderedelements
+Activates the focus trap, by listening for keydown events on the focusTrap element or window for unordered elements

 **Kind**: instance method of [<code>focusTrap</code>](#focusTrap)
 <a name="focusTrap+deactivate"></a>